Triple Light East Window

 Original to the church building.
 Presented in memory of James McIsaac, a former, long serving Provost of Saltcoats and Parish Church Elder and his son.

 This is a typical window of the period and contains stained glass which, although attractive, does not embody the same vivid coloured glass of the smaller side windows.
 It seems likely that lighter colouring was selected at the time of construction and this, combined with more translucent surrounds, makes for a less striking window, thus allowing a better light within the chancel.

 The leaded glass depicts a centre panel showing the ascended Christ as King, robed in scarlet and replete with orb and sceptre.
-The lower part of the panel is the scene in the Garden of Gethsemane.
+The lower part of the panel depicts Jesus in the Wilderness with a quotation from The King James Bible from Matthew 4: 11 “Angels came and ministered unto him”.
 Figures of St Peter and St Luke form the two side panels.